 Note

 Upper bound of the colormap.
 If None, the max of the image is used.
 Passed to matplotlib.pyplot.imshow.

-Lower / upper bounds for the colorbar.
-If None, the values will be set from the data.
-Default values are None.
+Lower bound for the colorbar.
+If None, the value will be set from the data.

+Note